lytedev/advent-of-code/2021/readme.md

     git hash: 727c6378d2464090564dbcd9bc8b9ac648467e38
     active boot switches: -d:release

+And I decided part way through to do some Rust.

+    $ rustc --version
+    rustc 1.58.0-beta.2 (0e07bcb68 2021-12-04)

+Enjoy!

 ## Usage

-Run these solutions like so:
+Run these solutions like so from their respective directories:

     deno run --unstable --allow-all $DAY.ts

 And the Nim ones like so:

     nim c -d:release -d:ssl --run day$DAY.nim

+And Rust:

+    rustc -O --out-dir build day$DAY.rs && ./build/day$DAY

 And if you want to measure memory usage with Deno programs: